 Lent: a Time of Preparation

 Lent is a season that represents the 40 days Jesus wandered the desert praying and fasting after He was baptized.
-Christians today use this season as a time of prayer, penance, sacrifice, and good works in preparation for Easter.
+Christians use this season as a time of prayer, penance, sacrifice, and good works in preparation for Easter.
 Lent begins with Ash Wednesday, which is March 6.

-While sacrifice and the act of giving up something during Lent is a common practice, inserting a new discipline into daily routine is also a great way to rejuvenate and prepare the heart for the celebration of the coming of Christ.
-One method for doing this is the use of a daily devotional.
+While sacrifice and the act of giving up something during Lent is a common practice, inserting a new discipline into daily routine is also a great way to rejuvenate and prepare oneself for the celebration of Easter.

 The Hekman Library offers a variety of books, devotionals, and other materials that can be utilized during the season of Lent.
 Here are a few titles:

 - Through tears to joy: devotions for Lent